mistakenelf/tails-ui/README.md

-# stylized
+# Stylized
-Minimalistic react component library
+- Stylish and fun react component library
+- Built with styled-components and polished
+- Responsive
+- Highly customizable with stylish defaults